frostedbyts/NowRun/README.md

 Plot/premise: You're trapped in a *spooky* dungeon filled with horrifying monsters of all sorts.
 Shoot (or run) your way out of the dungeon.

-Basically, it's a shitty dungeon crawler shmup or whatever they're called.
+Basically, it's a basic dungeon crawler shmup or whatever they're called.
 Originally I was going for something where running *might* be more advantageous than shooting your way out (in that I wanted there to be overwhelming, but slower than you mobs), but I made the player too tanky.
-I'm pretty proud of this steaming pile of shit though considering I've never worked with Godot before now :) I do plan on refining this though, I really enjoyed it.
+I'm pretty proud of this though considering I've never worked with Godot before now :) I do plan on refining this though, I really enjoyed it.

 # Controls
 - **[W], [A], [S], [D]** -- movement, W = up, S = down, etc.